hetslop/hetslop/README.md

 dni if you do nsfw of teen characters either! even they're legal age like 18 or 19, they're still transitioning to adulthood.

-don’t use “mental age” arguments to justify it.
+don’t use “mental age” arguments to justify it

 also uncomfortable supporting glitch if there are still unresolved issues with people involved in the cast (groomer / racist)

+dni toxichero / shellvision shippers, it just make me uncomfortable and how the player is often perceived as a "man" than canon nonbinary character